Maximum Force: Gameplay

-There are several power-ups in this game, such as rapid-fire mode (which is indicated by a spinning assault rifle bullet) for the player's gun or a powerful single-shot mode (which is indicated by a spinning shotgun shell).
-Shooting windows, barrels, vehicle, and other objects increases player's scores.
+There are several power-ups in the game, such as rapid-fire mode (which is indicated by a spinning assault rifle bullet) for the player's gun or a powerful single-shot mode (which is indicated by a spinning shotgun shell).
+Shooting windows, barrels, cars, and other objects increases the player's score.
+Like in Area 51, shooting certain objects in an area will transport the player to a secret bonus zone, most often a shooting exercise, for extra points.

 Development

 The game made its world debut on January 21, 1997 at the Amusement Trades Exhibition International show in London.